zfs-old-crap/linkytime/docs/DeveloperGuide.md

    1. Test case: `delete`<br>
       Expected: Invalid command format error message shown.
 No meetings deleted.

-3. Deleting with an out-of-bounds index.
+4. Deleting with an out-of-bounds index.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+      1. There is at least one meeting in the meeting list currently shown.
    2. Test case: `delete [index]`, where `[index]` is an integer greater than the number of meetings in the currently shown list.<br>
       Expected: Invalid index error message shown.
 No meetings deleted.

-4. Deleting with a negative index.
+5. Deleting with a negative index.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one meeting in the meeting list currently shown.
+      1. There is at least one meeting in the meeting list currently shown.
    2. Test case: `delete [index]`, where `[index]` is a negative integer.<br>
       Expected: Invalid command format error message shown.
 No meetings deleted.